hardenedlinux/ai-infra/demo/voice-to-text-and-translate.md

 ### How to use

 First, click `record` button and say something.
-You can say various languages, say Chinese, Japanese...etc, and whisper model will detect and translate itautomatically.
+You can say various languages, say Chinese, Japanese...etc, and whisper model will detect and translate it automatically.

 Then, click transcript button to get the the text you've just said.